- 1. Limitations of Hadoop Article – Objective

 Hadoop supports batch processing only, it does not process streamed data, and hence overall performance is slower.
 MapReduce framework of Hadoop does not leverage the memory of the Hadoop cluster to the maximum.

-Spark improves the performance, but Spark stream processing is not as much efficient as Flink as it uses micro-batch processing.
+To solve these limitations of Hadoop spark is used that improves the performance, but Spark stream processing is not as much efficient as Flink as it uses micro-batch processing.
 Flink improves the overall performance as it provides single run-time for the streaming as well as batch processing.
 Flink uses native closed loop iteration operators which make machine learning and graph processing faster.

 3.4.
 No Real-time Data Processing